dataleonlabs/yap/README.md

-# Yap API gateway
+# Less code, more safe API.
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/youngapp/yap/blob/master/CONTRIBUTING.md) ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/youngapp/yap/yap/master) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/570597c92b1e4ca9b67b2a49d9c2aa51)](https://www.codacy.com/gh/youngapp/yap?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=youngapp/yap&amp;utm_campaign=Badge_Grade) ![Codacy branch coverage](https://img.shields.io/codacy/coverage/e3497699cef94781936c5103f84e46ab/master) ![GitHub last commit](https://img.shields.io/github/last-commit/youngapp/yap) [![Requirements Status](https://requires.io/github/youngapp/yap/requirements.svg?branch=feature%2Fpolicies)](https://requires.io/github/youngapp/yap/requirements/?branch=feature%2Fpolicies)

-Yap is the lightweight microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+Yap is the lightweight microservices API gateway that shines at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security entreprise-gradle.

-By leveraging async functions, Yap allows you to exclude callbacks and greatly improve error handling and policies at the same time providing an elegant suite of Webhook- and HTTP-based methods, which make writing servers fast and enjoyable.

 Please distinguish **Yap** (the core project of Young App) and **YAP** (the platform of Young App).

 ## Motivation
-The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams sophisticated collaboration.
+Young App helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams sophisticated collaboration.
 As an illustration, YAP automates quotes processing for cash business, which may involve multiple apps.

-Without automated integration, organizations cannot leverage the full power of data in multiple applications, for example, to re-enter data in applications or constantly switch context across applications to accomplish tasks.
+Without API Management, we using Express, Koa or Hapi on Nodejs without security security handler, and all others NodeJS frameworks are based on http module, yap is different, designed only for serverless functions (event-driven).

-YAP combines the enterprise-grade workflow automation platform and ease of use expected from client apps supporting both cloud-based and on-premise systems.
+Yap combines the enterprise-grade api management and workflow automation platform and ease of use expected from client apps supporting on cloud-based.

 ## Architecture
-YAP combines the enterprise-grade api management with safe and serverless architecture.
+YAP combines router with XML policies, OpenAPI v3 and strong functional testing on serverless architecture.

 ![Architecture](https://blobscdn.gitbook.com/v0/b/gitbook-28427.appspot.com/o/assets%2F-Lx7nwnF5v16-iOWhynh%2F-LxGiU-4HVj5q0Bbu_A4%2F-LxGj6uO6xbnLpT9z6wG%2FCapture%20d%E2%80%99e%CC%81cran%202019-12-29%20a%CC%80%2013.53.42.png?alt=media&token=5ef3ad2e-610d-4610-bc7b-b1bc99fb687c)

 ## Key features of Yap
 Yap offers powerful, yet lightweight features that allow fine-grained control over your API ecosystem.

-* **Policies** – Policies are a powerful capability of the system that allow the publisher to change API behavior through configuration in elegants.
+* **Elegants XML Policies** – Policies are a powerful capability of the system that allow the publisher to change API behavior through configuration in elegants with XML
+* **Documentation with OpenAPI v3** – The OpenAPI defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code.
+* **YAML Functional testing** – CI-ready tests for REST APIs configured in YAML.
+* **Connectors** – YAP is the only integration platform that was built from the ground to support a single design interface for developer/IT and for citizen integrators.
+* **Universal middleware design** – Inspired by Express or KoaJS and adapted for Serverless application and low-code approach.
 * **Designed for Serverless** – Yap is designed for serverless event functions on AWS, GCP or Azure Functions.
-* **Connectors** – YAP is the only integration platform that was built from the ground to support a single design interface for developer/IT and for citizen integrators.
-* **Universal middleware design** – Inspired by Express or KoaJS adapted for Serverless application and low-code approach.

 YAP is written in NodeJS, which makes it fast and easy to set up.

 ## Documentation
  - [Usage guide](https://manual.youngapp.co/community/usage-and-getting-started)